 I scooped up my son.

 He settled only to realize his sister had found the mini M&M’s in one of the bags I had brought in.
 I set him down and offered him the chocolate chips from the same bag.
-Incensed at this pathetic attempt at compensation, he tried to swat them away.
+Incensed at this pathetic attempt at compensation, he lost all self-control and tried to swat them away.
 “Gentle touches, please.
 If you don’t want these why not ask if you can trade for the M&Ms?”

 Now he was on the ground crying.

 I brought him in my arms and hugged him.
 Crying persisted.
-Long story short, we ended up in his room for a calm down together and no candy apples were made.
+Long story short, we ended up in his room for a calm-down time together and no candy apples were made.
 I could argue that he is in the process of getting his molars in.
 And, he just got a cold, but who am I kidding?!
 This kid turned two at the beginning of the summer and is definitely expressing his autonomy and upset in a shrill way.

-Parenting toddlers through tantrums is no easy feat.
+Parenting toddlers through tantrums is no easy feat

 One of my favourite developmental theories touches on this period of toddlerhood.
 Erik Erikson’s stages of psychosocial development offer a wonderful framework from which to see toddler tantrums, resistance, crying, and other difficult toddler behaviours.
 In a nutshell, toddlers want to express their independence from you, show their preferences, and demonstrate their will for the first time.

 So when my toddler arches his back when getting into his car seat or insists on only drinking out of the red cup, he isn’t trying to push my buttons or be disobedient.
 Instead, he’s started to taste independence and wants to continue working on this skill.
-The desire to express autonomy can override all reason (to the point of tears and tantrums) but is developmentally appropriate and important.
+The desire to express autonomy can override all reason and self-control (to the point of tears and tantrums) but is developmentally appropriate and important.

 That said, it certainly isn’t easy.